mkobuolys/flutter-design-patterns/assets/markdown/flyweight.md

           ),
       };
 }
 ```

 ### ShapeFlyweightFactory

-A flyweight factory class which keeps track of all the flyweight objects and creates them if needed.
+A flyweight factory class that keeps track of all the flyweight objects and creates them if needed.

 ```
 class ShapeFlyweightFactory {